lisa-chen-58/WebFun02_Registration_Form/Notes.md

-This is an assignment for Coding Dojo.
+This is an assignment for Coding Dojo

 ### Objectives: